Causes of Headache

 - Tension Headache.
 A simple type of headache due to emotional tension or physical muscle tension.

 - Sexual headache.
-A type of headache that develops during sexual arousal, and usually dissipates afterwards.
+A type of vascular headache that develops during sexual arousal, and usually dissipates afterwards.

 - Drug side-effects.
-Various medications can cause headache as a side-effect; discuss with your doctor.
+Various medications can cause headache as a side-effect or a “rebound headache”; discuss with your doctor.

 - Contraceptive pill.
 In some women, some types of contraceptive pill can cause headache.